 Shamanic Healing Practices

-How Shamanic Healing Works
+Shamanic Healing

-Shamanic practitioners view mind, body and spirit as a holistic integrative system, and facilitate transformational inner healing on all levels of psyche and soul, mind, body and spirit to promote individuation, inner alignment and wholeness.
-In ancient and indigenous cultures, a ‘shaman’ or ‘medicine man’ served as the tribe’s holistic healer.
-The key word here being “healer”.
+Shamanic practitioners view mind, body and spirit as a holistic, integrative system, that facilitates transformational inner healing on all levels of psyche, soul, mind, body and spirit, to promote individuation, inner alignment and wholeness.

-Shaman practitioners understand energy and how energy influences and works in both the environment and in the human body.
-We recognize the inherent power of nature and connect with plants and animals on a very deep level.
-We understand the spirit body and how to communicate with the spirit body along with the upper, middle and lower worlds, and the various dimensions.
+We recognize the inherent power of nature and connect with all living beings, plants and animals on a deep level.
+As such we connect with the spirit bodies (etheric and astral), and travel to the upper, middle and lower worlds, along with the various dimensions, for guidance and soul healing.

 “Shamanism is a path of knowledge, not of faith, and that knowledge cannot come from me or anyone else in this reality.
 To acquire that knowledge, including the knowledge of the reality of the spirits, it is necessary to step through the shaman’s doorway and acquire empirical evidence.”